 - The Town of Bolton was formed in 1799

-Town Offices are open Mon-Fri, 9am-4pm, except holidays (New Years Day, Martin Luther King Day, President Day, Memorial Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving and Christmas)
+Town Offices are open Mon-Fri, 9am-4pm, except holidays (New Years Day, Martin Luther King Day, President Day, Memorial Day, 4th of July, Labor Day, Columbus Day, Veterans Day, Thanksgiving and Christmas)

 Town Supervisor – Ron Conover